cloudbiller/elastic-bill/README.md

 [![Build Status](https://travis-ci.org/cloudbiller/elastic-bill.svg?branch=master)](https://travis-ci.org/cloudbiller/elastic-bill)

+#Product Philoshophy and Vision

+The billing of any cloud paas provider is a complicated task.
+And many of the companies paying a lot of money to the paas provider due to non optimized system.Our vision is to build a analytics system which helps to monitor cost by optimizing paas infrastructure.

 # elastic-bill

 Elastic bill is a multi cloud platform billing management tool.
 Using this tool you can manage your billing, resource utilization across multiple cloud platform like Amazon AWS, Microsoft Azzure,Joyent cloud,Verizon cloud,alicloud and IBM blumix.

 # Features to be develop in first phase.